About Craig Stolar

 Format = Progressive Rock

 1976 to 1982: “Suncrystal” - I was the leader of this band which meant I had all of the responsibility and none of the power and I got paid the same as everyone else.
-We played mostly weddings (about 50 a year) and some bars.
+We played mostly weddings (about 50 per year) and some bars.
 I finally got a chance to get my money’s worth from those Accordion Lessons I took in 1st grade and from the $2 Kazoo I bought at the local music store.

 Format = Pop Rock and stupid wedding songs (“Hokey Pokey”, Polkas and the “Alley Cat”, which is equivalent to the modern day “Electric Slide”).

 1982 to 1991: “Obsession” - I was the leader of this band too.
 We played mostly bars and night clubs and some weddings.
 We once opened for Donnie Iris at Al’s Café.
 We got this gig because Donnie wanted the hottest local band to open for him, and because we were the only available band with a big P.A. system and light show they could use.
 It was 99.9% because of the second reason.
 We played the main stage at Seven Springs 6 years in a row for New Year’s Eve and in the Matterhorn lounge once a month.

 Format: An eclectic mix of Pop Rock, Dance Pop, Funk, Heavy Metal and Top 40.
 We played everything from Rush & Led Zeppelin to Madonna & Cindy Lauper.
 We had a great female lead singer (Debbie Dyer) who later moved to Florida but still stays in touch.

 1992: “The Prime Time All Stars”